The Magic Garden

-The Magic Garden is the second album by American pop group the 5th Dimension, released in 1967 (see 1967 in music).
+The Magic Garden is the second album by the American pop group the 5th Dimension, released in 1967.
 A concept album, it tells the story of a couple's love and the end of their relationship.
 In more recent discussions of the album, that love affair is said to be about Jimmy Webb — who composed all but one of the album's songs — and his time with singer and then-girlfriend Susan Horton (the song "Dreams/Pax/Nepenthe" refers to a Susan).
 The album's one track not credited to Jimmy Webb, a cover of Lennon–McCartney's "Ticket to Ride", was originally intended for the group's debut album, Up, Up and Away.

 Following the success of Up, Up and Away, which spawned two Top-20 singles on the Billboard Pop Chart, expectations were high for The Magic Garden.
-However, the album just missed the Billboard Hot 100, and no Top 20 singles emerged from it in the US.
+The album just missed the Billboard Hot 100, and no Top 20 singles emerged from it in the US.
 The first single, "Paper Cup", rose only to #34.
 "Carpet Man", the album's second single, landed at #29 in the US but found great success in Canada, charting at #3 on Toronto's CHUM chart and #11 on the RPM chart, in March 1968.
 The group performed the song on Kraft Music Hall (on an episode hosted by John Davidson) and The Ed Sullivan Show.

+However, over the years The Magic Garden has gained cult album status.